Rocky Mountain Spotted Fever

 RMSF is a serious illness that needs treatment as soon as possible.
 Death has occurred in untreated cases of RMSF.

 Symptoms of RMSF may look like other conditions or medical problems.
-Consult a health care provider for diagnosis.
+See a healthcare provider for diagnosis.

 How is Rocky Mountain spotted fever diagnosed?

 Diagnosis is based on symptoms and history of a tick bite.
 How the rash looks is important.
-Skin samples and lab tests (antibody titer, kidney function tests, platelet count, prothrombin time, partial thromboplastin time, urinalysis, and red blood cell count) are usually done to rule out other conditions and confirm the diagnosis.
+Skin samples and lab tests are usually done to rule out other conditions and confirm the diagnosis.

 How is Rocky Mountain spotted fever treated?